eejai42/eapi-airtable-dotnet-seed/README.md

-# Effortless API Python Seed Project
+# Effortless API DotNet Seed Project

-This project lets you create a python project which can natively communicate with your Effortless API.
+This project lets you create a dotnet project which can natively communicate with your Effortless API.

 # Installing the tools